openedx/docs.openedx.org/source/educators/references/course_development/troubleshoot_video.rst

     video elements`_.

   * Verify that file metadata, particularly the MIME type, is correctly set on the host site.
-For example, when edX offered support for Internet Explorer 10 browsers, videos did not play if the MIME type was not set.
+For example, when Open edX platform offered support for Internet Explorer 10 browsers, videos did not play if the MIME type was not set.
 The HTTP header ``Content-Type`` had to be set to video/mp4 for an .mp4 file.